InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-10-14-transition.md

 - psy op campaigns are used to divide enemy civilizations' populations to cause social and economic instability

+- grass-roots movements are engineered to reduce corporate profits and destabilize economies.

 - for wars of attrition, enemy civilizations' politicians are funded or otherwise bribed into passing legislature